Duke: Portugal

 Usually, the title of duke was granted to relatives of the royal family, such as the infantes or natural sons of the monarch.
 There are exceptions, such as António José de Ávila, who, although not having any relation to the royal family, was given the title of Duke of Ávila and Bolama in the 19th century.

 Spain

-Spanish infantes and infantas were usually given a dukedom upon marriage, excepting the heir apparent who is the Prince of Asturias.
-This title is nowadays not hereditary but carries a Grandeza de España.
-The current royal duchesses are the Duchess of Soria (Infanta Margarita) (although she inherited the title of Duchess of Hernani from her cousin and is the second holder of that title), and the Duchess of Lugo (Infanta Elena).
-In Spain all the dukes hold the court rank of Grande, i.e., grandee of the realm, which had precedence over all other feudatories.
+Spanish infantes and infantas are usually given a royal dukedom upon marriage, excepting the heir apparent who is the Prince of Asturias.
+Those titles are nowadays not hereditary but carry a grandeeship of Spain.
+The current royal duchesses are Infanta Margarita, Duchess of Soria (although she inherited the title of Duchess of Hernani from her cousin and is the second holder of the title), and Infanta Elena, Duchess of Lugo.
+In Spain all dukes hold the court rank of grandee, which has precedence over all other noble titles.

+The last non-royal hereditary dukedom created was the title of Duke of Suárez in favour of former primer minister Adolfo Suárez in 1981.
+Since the accession of King Felipe VI to the throne in 2014, no new noble title has been created.